Information About the COVID-19 Vaccines

 In the United States, vaccines must be approved by the FDA before they can be used.
 The FDA bases its decision on data from clinical trials.
 In a clinical trial, the vaccine is given to volunteers—sometimes tens of thousands of them—while others get a placebo, meaning an injection that doesn’t contain any vaccine.
 Scientists observe whether the people who got the vaccine get fewer cases of the disease than those who got the placebo.
 This means that the vaccine appears to work in those people.
 How well a vaccine works is called “efficacy”.
 The scientists also watch out for unexpected side effects that the vaccine might have caused.
 This is called the vaccine’s “safety.”

 If the clinical trial data shows enough evidence of efficacy and safety, the FDA will approve the vaccine and license it for use in the United States.

 An EUA may be issued when the FDA determines that the product “may be effective” against the disease based on all the available scientific evidence.
-This is a lower standard than required for full approval of a product; it uses early data gathered from clinical trials.

 More information on EUAs is available from the FDA website.

 The FDA reviews all vaccines for safety before allowing them onto the market.
 In New York State, the Governor’s Clinical Advisory Task Force, which includes highly respected scientists like Adolfo García-Sastre, PhD, Irene and Dr. Arthur M. Fishberg Professor of Medicine at the Icahn School of Medicine at Mount Sinai, also offers an independent opinion about each vaccine’s safety and efficacy.